riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

         );
 ```

-It is also possible to process a binding in the API.
+It is also possible to process a bindings in the API.
 For example, this transforms every usage of the `Visible` property into a CSS class regardless whether it's a static value or a value / resource binding.

 ```csharp
 c.Styles.Register<HtmlGenericControl>(c => c.HasProperty(c => c.Visible))